AJIb63PT/MedInfo/README.md

 node index
 ```
 ## specific
-if script is stop byself or catch error. cancel and rerun
+If script is stop byself or catch error. cancel and rerun

-if MNN don't give info.
+If MNN don't give info.
 MNN will be write in noresult.json

-after rerun script added new info to oldresult.json
+After rerun script added new info to oldresult.json